 Other injuries not usually covered include those that happen during a recreational or social activity, such as a company picnic or office party.

-Every situation is unique, which is why we recommend reaching out to an experienced Flint workers’ compensation lawyer from our firm.
+Every situation is unique, which is why we recommend reaching out to one of our experienced Flint workers’ compensation lawyers.
+They are well-versed in personal injury law and can help you understand your legal rights.
 There is no risk in calling us to set up a free consultation.

 Workers’ Compensation Benefits in Michigan

 Getting the medical care that you need after a work-related injury or illness can be costly and cause unwanted stress.
-Michigan’s workers’ compensation system can help pay for all reasonable and necessary medical treatment.
+Michigan’s workers’ compensation system can help pay for all reasonable and necessary medical treatment for your personal injury or illness.
 Our legal team is prepared to help you obtain the benefits you need to cover medical expenses such as:

 - Hospital stays

 - Dental care

 - Prescription medications